A Better Way to Value Companies

 Market Cycle

-Mid-2022 through 2023 (so far), we're in a "tight" market, a big shift from "inflated" in early 2022.
-This is a big contributor to declining valuations (including in public markets).
-You can't really influence this, but we made it an input field since toying with it may be interesting, to understand your company's valuation in different market environments.
+Mid-2022 through 2023, we're in a "tight" market, a big shift from "inflated" in early 2022.
+This is a big contributor to declining valuations across private & public markets.

 Multiple